-While we give general recommendations and examples of common scenarios, we strongly encourage you to speak with one of our experts about your unique situation.
+While we give general recommendations, we strongly encourage you to speak with one of our advisors about your unique situation.
 This helps ensure that you fully understand the steps you should take to remain in control of your retirement situation and avoid surprises, even as you continue working.

 - Do you need to take Medicare even though you’re still working?